KadekM/orientdb-scala-stream/README.md

 [(OrientDB documentation)](http://orientdb.com/docs/last/Document-Database.html#non-blocking-query-since-v21)

 There are two types of queries, both having some advantages and disadvantages:
-- backpressuring (db doesn't fetch more data than is demanded downstream)
+- Backpressuring (db doesn't fetch more data than is demanded downstream)
+- Buffering (db fetches data and fills buffer, even without demand, but sends it downstream accordingly)
+-
-- buffering (db fetches data and fills buffer, even without demand, but sends it downstream accordingly) They have same interface, so you can exchange one for another, depending on your need.
+They have same interface, so you can exchange one for another, depending on your need.

 ```scala